Saidamirr/30-Days-Of-React/12_Day_Forms/12_forms.md

 So far we did not get any data from input field.
 Now, it is time to learn how to get data from an input field.
 We need an input field, event listener (onChange) and state to get data from a controlled input.
 See the example below.
 The h1 element below the input tag display what we write on the input.
 Check live [demo](https://codepen.io/Asabeneh/full/OJVpyqm).

 The input element has many attributes such as value, name, id, placeholder, type and event handler.
 In addition, we can link a label and an input field using an id of input field and htmlFor of the label.If label and input are linked it will focus the input when we click on label.
-Look at the example give below.
+Look at the example given below.

 ```js
 import React, { Component } from 'react'